 How to Avoid Paying for the Foreign Transaction Service Fee?

-If you really don’t travel that frequently, then you can opt to exchange your cash instead to the currency of your destination prior to or once you get to that country.
+If you really don’t travel that frequently, then you can opt to exchange your cash instead for the currency of your destination prior to or once you get to that country.

 Of course, if you find an exchange that can get you a better deal then go for that option instead.